Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By suntydt from Tazewell, TN

 Keep linen tote bags in your car.
 They can fold up nicely and can be stashed in a console or under a seat.
 Instead of having arm loads of things to carry in and making several trips to the car to clear it out.
-Put everything in the tote bags.
-This will save time and your energy.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.